 FUNCTION ACTION Operations Engineering All voltage limits must be based on sound engineering studies that use current network models.
 TDSP study results should be made available to the Control Area Authority.
 Transfer limits shall reflect voltage and/or reactive restrictions.
-Coordination Entities must coordinate high voltage limits in order to guarantee that the Maximum Continuous OverVoltage (MCOV) of equipment is not exceeded.
+Entities must coordinate high voltage limits in order to guarantee that the Maximum Continuous OverVoltage (MCOV) of equipment is not exceeded.
 TDSPs shall notify ERCOT of all limits.
-Low voltage limits must be coordinated in order to prevent one Entity from being a burden to another.
+Low voltage limits must be coordinated in order to prevent one Coordination Low voltage limits must be coordinated in order to prevent one Entity from being a burden to another.
 Voltage limits shall not be violated during all normal and first contingency conditions.
 The operation of all Reactive Power devices under the control of a Transmission Operator or a QSE will be coordinated under the direction of ERCOT to maintain transmission voltage levels established by ERCOT.
 Static reactive devices will be managed to ensure that adequate dynamic Reactive Reserves are maintained at all times.
 Notification Generation Resources with voltage problems shall notify their host TDSP.
 TDSPs shall notify other affected TDSPs and the Control Area Authority for any voltage problem potentially affecting interconnected operations.
 The Control Area Authority will monitor actions and may request